-93 Id. at 248 (noting that the wife performed under the mahr-agreement by having entered the marriage in the first place).
+93 Akileh v.
+Elchahal, 666 So.
+2d 246, 248 (Fla.
+Dist.
+Ct.
+App.
+1996) (noting that the wife performed under the mahr-agreement by having entered the marriage in the first place).

-considered separately.94 Courts should not put Muslim women in the awkward position where prior to the divorce trial they must choose whether they will seek the enforcement of the bridal dower or of community property/equitable distribution of assets because they will potentially forfeit claims if they end up choosing the "wrong" option.
+Entitlements under state property rules should be considered separately.94 Courts should not put Muslim women in the awkward position where prior to the divorce trial they must choose whether they will seek the enforcement of the bridal dower or of community property/equitable distribution of assets because they will potentially forfeit claims if they end up choosing the "wrong" option.
 That became painfully obvious in Zawahiri v.
 Alwattar where the wife ended up with no financial compensation at all because she had relied on the theory that a mahr-agreement constitutes a prenuptial.95